BhushanBahalkar/Java-Collections/README.md

 Better performance and quality: The framework includes optimized implementations of common data structures and algorithms.
 This allows developers to use these high-performance implementations, improving the speed and quality of their programs without extra effort.

+This repository will be helping you to understand Java Collection framework in depth with methods they use in hidden layer.